jchester/spc-kit/README.md

       deviation of samples.
 (See: Montgomery §6.3, Eqn 6.28)
     * s̄ (aka Sbar) limits.
 These detect out-of-control sample standard deviations.
 (See: Montgomery §6.3, Eqns 6.25 & 6.27)

+Sample sizes are assumed to be equal throughout a window.

 ### What it cannot do

 Everything else.
+Variable sample sizes.
 No sensitizing rules.
 No attribute charts.
 No XmR charts.
 No Cusum or EWMA.
 No Hotelling T².
 Etc.

 ### References